-Although the use of anonymous job applications has also been proposed in the US [5], empirical evidence on their effects is available mainly from recent field experiments in Europe (see Randomized (field) experiments).
-Among those that have been rigorously evaluated are large-scale experiments in France, Germany, the Netherlands, and Sweden, and a smaller-scale experiment at a European economic research institution.
-Small-scale implementations of anonymous applications have also been undertaken in Belgium and Switzerland, but their effects have not yet been rigorously evaluated, and hence they are not discussed here.
+Although the use of anonymous job applications has also been proposed in the US [4], empirical evidence on their effects is available mainly from recent field experiments in Europe.
+Among those that have been rigorously evaluated are large-scale experiments in France [5], Germany [6], the Netherlands [7], and Sweden [8], and a smaller-scale experiment in Europe [9].
+In addition, results are available from pilot studies conducted in Canada [10] and Australia [11].
+Small-scale implementations of anonymous applications have also been undertaken in Belgium and Switzerland, and name-blind recruitment has been introduced by the UK Civil Service, but the effects of these interventions have not yet been rigorously evaluated, and hence are not discussed here.